morti747/Python-Penetration/README.md

 # :zap: Waiting for target to execute :zap:

-:star: Here the attacker by running this part of command start listening the to his port waiting for any incoming connection:
+:star: Here the attacker, by running this part of command, starts listening to his port waiting for any incoming connection: